freeorion/freeorion/.github/ISSUE_TEMPLATE/bug.md

 ### Environment
 <!--
 You don't need to provide the information in section when they are not useful in the context of this issue.
-For example feature requests may not need a FreeOrion version, but maybe depend on the operating system you use.
+For example a crashing hosted server may not need information about the graphic card, but maybe depend on the operating system you use.
 When in doubt provide all information you have available.

 You can find the FreeOrion version number in the lower right corner of the game main screen.